East Versus West in Massage

 Here in Thailand we all know that some massage therapists are fairly useless while others are incredibly good and effective.
-So we go to the good ones.
+So – we simply go to the good ones.

-Massage is not a luxury here like in western countries.
-Most people can afford massage without breaking the bank.
+Here Massage is not a luxury treatment like in western countries.
+Most people in Thailand can afford a massage without breaking the bank.
 There is no competition here between massage and medical science.
 They coexist quite peacefully.

 East and West can help each other out

 Am I saying that everything is better in Thailand?
-No, that is not my point.
+No, that’s not my point.
 I am comparing two very different systems.
-It is definitely more relaxing and much easier to deal with the massage system in Thailand.
+But I do have to say that it is definitely more relaxing and much easier to deal with the massage system in Thailand.

-But I think that the Asian model could benefit from some western input like more anatomical knowledge or exposure to additional healing therapies that are more widespread in western countries.
+The Asian model could benefit from some western input like more anatomical knowledge or more exposure to additional healing therapies that are more widespread in western countries.

-Massage in Thailand is generally easier, cheaper and often more fun
+Massage in Thailand is easier, cheaper and often more fun

 Anyone who has ever been in Thailand knows the great feeling of being able to get a full body massage or even a quick foot massage almost anywhere and for very little money.

 You can get treatments on the beach, on the sidewalk, in open air massage shops, in temples, in busy markets and malls, in airports, in spas or in your own home.

 Nobody has to worry about privacy since it is all done fully dressed.
 Intake forms do not exist and neither do legal threats.